 Movement and diet of urban flying foxes

 The distribution of flying foxes in Australia is influenced by the unpredictable availability of their preferred diet, especially eucalypt blossoms.
 Recently, human activities, including destruction of native habitat and planting of non-native vegetation that provides predictable foraging, have altered the distribution and movements of flying foxes.
 The consequences of this change are important for both bat and human health, given that bats are reservoirs of Australian bat lyssavirus and Hendra virus, both of which cause fatal disease in humans.
 In 2010, grey-headed flying foxes (Pteropus poliocephalus) established a permanent roost in Adelaide, South Australia, several hundred kilometers outside their previous range.
-In collaboration with Dr. Wayne Boardman, who is leading a project to characterize the health and behavior of the Adelaide flying fox population, I am deploying lightweight GPS loggers on bats to track their foraging movements.
-So far I have collected 112 nights of movement data from 14 bats, and am exploring how metrics like nightly distance traveled and home range vary based on seasonal and individual predictors.
+In collaboration with Dr. Wayne Boardman and others, I deployed lightweight GPS loggers on a subset of Adelaide flying foxes to track their movements in this novel landscape.
+This work is currently in revision.

 SOAR: Survey of Australian flying fox Rehabilitators